-We asked coaches for their best tips, and they gave advice on:
+We asked experienced coaches for their best tips, and they shared advice on:

 - Being clean